Our Members

 Wilya Ajjul Janta Aboriginal Corporation is a housing design and evaluation consultancy

-working from the community with design and construction industry
+working from the community with design and construction industry specialists tao design remote homes good for culture and climate.

 Associate members